zammad/zammad-org/src/en/get-started/update.md

 Before updating Zammad, we strongly recommend to take a look at our [release notes](https://zammad.com/en/releases){target=_blank}.
-You can find information about features and fixes as well as technical remarks and breaking changes.
+You can find information about features, fixes and technical remarks and breaking changes.

 Be aware that you should not skip major Zammad versions while updating.
 That